How to treat box blight

 • A musty and unpleasant smell

-See also How to end warmup csgo
+See also How to dispose of sunflower oil

 If you suspect box blight, it is important to act swiftly to prevent further spread.
 Isolate infected plants and remove and destroy any affected plant material.
 Disinfect tools and equipment before using them on healthy plants.
 Avoid overhead watering, as moist conditions promote the growth and spread of the fungi.